Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 \subsection{Recursive Gaussian Marginals}

-Given the Gauss--Markov parameterization of the posterior in Assumption~\ref{asm:forward-gauss-markov} and Assumption~\ref{asm:reverse-gauss-markov} and the update rules introduced in Section~\ref{sec:gauss-markov-updates}, the smoothing posterior marginals at each iteration $[i]$ can be computed efficiently.
-Specifically, we use a forward recursion to evaluate the marginals of the forward Gauss--Markov posterior as described in Remark~\ref{rem:forward-markov-marginals} and a backward recursion for the reverse Gauss--Markov posterior from Remark~\ref{rem:reverse-markov-marginals}.
-These marginals play a central role in our proposed iterative smoothing framework, as they are used to perform second-order statistical expansions of the log-densities associated with the dynamics and measurement model, as discussed in Section~\ref{sec:quadratic-potentials}.
+Given the Gauss--Markov parameterization of the posterior in Assumption~\ref{asm:forward-gauss-markov} and Assumption~\ref{asm:reverse-gauss-markov}, together with the update rules introduced in Section~\ref{sec:gauss-markov-updates}, the smoothing posterior marginals at each iteration $[i+1]$ can be computed efficiently.
+Specifically, we use a forward recursion to evaluate the marginals of the forward Gauss--Markov posterior as described in Remark~\ref{rem:forward-markov-marginals}, and a backward recursion to evaluate the marginals of the reverse Gauss--Markov posterior as described in Remark~\ref{rem:reverse-markov-marginals}.
+These marginals play a central role in the proposed iterative smoothing framework, since they are used to construct the second-order statistical expansions of the log-densities associated with the dynamics and measurement model, as discussed in Section~\ref{sec:quadratic-potentials}.